cherylisabella/Statistics--caret/README.md

-# Multiple Regression using caret
+# Regression and Classification Models using caret

-About 2 years ago, I was tasked with compiling a multiple regression analysis for a Statistics course at university.
+About 2 years ago, I was tasked with compiling an analytics paper for a Statistics course at university.
 We were free to choose whatever software we wanted, so I chose to use my newly acquired R skills for the paper.

 ![Photo courtesy of Wolfram K from Pexels](https://github.com/cherylisabella/rollercoasters-caret/blob/main/image%20files/pexels-wolfram-k-804115.jpg?raw=true)